translate/pootle/docs/developers/hacking.rst

 Detailed setup
 ^^^^^^^^^^^^^^

-These are essentially the same steps as above but with further details an explanations.
+These are essentially the same steps as above but with further details and explanations.

 For installing the dependencies in an isolated environment, we will use